|

 N Engl J Med 2005;352:2184-2192.

-POMEGRANATE JUICE AND PROSTATE CANCER: Will pomegranate juice help prevent prostate cancer?
+Will pomegranate juice help prevent prostate cancer?
 Well, drinking

 8 ounces per day of pomegranate juice significantly increases the PSA doubling time in men with recurrent prostate cancer,